-The contest will be held on January 27, 2021, from 2:00 p.m. until 6:00 p.m. in the KVLS Arena.
+The contest will be held on January 29, 2025, from 2:00 p.m. until 6:00 p.m. at the Osceola County Extension Office .

-KVLS Skill-a-thon Rules for 2020-2021
+KVLS Skill-a-thon Rules for 2024-2025

-- 1. All market exhibitors must take the Skill-a-thon in their project area for the animal that they are showing in order to participate in the market programs, i.e. steer exhibitors must take the Steer Skill-a-thon.
+- 1. Market exhibitors who do not make the 3.25 grade point requirment must take the Skill-a-thon in their project area for the animal that they are showing in order to participate in the market programs, i.e. steer exhibitors must take the Steer Skill-a-thon.
 Any exhibitor who does not meet the required grade average on their report card or who does not have a report card must score 70% on the Skill-a-thon to participate in the Market Animal Program. - 2.
 All exhibitors must take the Skill-a-thon for the first time on their own, then a reader can be requested the second time, if a passing grade is not achieved. - 3.
 Awards will be given on the score of the first Skill-a-thon taken.
 Top awards are only given for passing scores (70% or above). - 4.
-Only those exhibitors who do not make the grade point requirement are required to make a passing score of 70% or above in order to participate in the market animal program. - 5.
+Only those exhibitors who do not make a 3.25 grade point requirement are required to take and make a passing score of 70% or above in order to participate in the market animal program. - 5.
 Exhibitors must stay in the testing room once they have signed up to take the Skill-a-thon. - 6.
-Exhibitors showing a second animal must stay in the testing room to take the second animal Skill-athon. - 7.
+Exhibitors showing a second animal must stay in the testing room to take the second animal Skill-a-thon. - 7.
 No parents or other adults not on the Committee are allowed in the Skill-a-thon room. - 8.
 No exhibitors are allowed to have cell phones while in the Skill-a-thon room. - 9.
 No time limit will be imposed on the exhibitors. - 10.
-Skill-a-thon handbooks will be given at the project start-up Mandatory Meetings.
+Skill-a-thon handbooks will be given at the start of the project.